-Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
-This means that only one copy of the one-page notice regarding the Internet availability of proxy materials may have been sent to multiple stockholders in your household.
+Some banks, brokers and other nominee record holders may be participating in the practice of "householding" Proxy Statements and annual reports.
+This means that only one copy of the proxy materials may have been sent to multiple stockholders in your household.
 You may have a separate copy of this document sent to you by contacting the Corporate Secretary, BioCryst Pharmaceuticals, Inc., 4505 Emperor Blvd., Suite 200, Durham, North Carolina 27703, (919) 859-1302.
-If you prefer to receive separate copies of the one-page notice regarding the Internet availability of proxy materials in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker or other nominee holder, or you may contact us at the above address.
+If you prefer to receive separate copies of the proxy materials in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker or other nominee holder, or you may contact us at the above address.

-Stockholders may obtain a copy of the Notice of Annual Meeting, Proxy Statement, Form of Proxy, Annual Report, and our Annual Report on Form 10-K by writing to the Corporate Secretary at the address stated above or by visiting www.proxyvote.com.
+Stockholders may obtain a copy of the Notice of Special Meeting, Proxy Statement, Form of Proxy, Annual Report, and our Form 10-K by writing to the Corporate Secretary at the address stated above or by visiting www.proxyvote.com.